...

 This section is where you list all relevant details about the machine itself:

-• Machine Type and Model
+• Machine type, model, and serial number

-• Location
+•

 B. Installation and Setup Details